Dr Michael Paraskos teaches art history in the Centre for Language, Culture and Communications at Imperial College.

 Michael Paraskos is a leading authority on the work of the twentieth-century British art theorist, novelist, and poet, Herbert Read.
 From this, his research has developed more widely, into looking at ways in which anarchist political and cultural theories can be applicable to contemporary art practice, and wider still, on the possible relationships between the alternative reality of anarchistic utopias and Christian notions of heaven and paradise.

-He is also a novelist, with a particular interest in the use of literary forms to explore ideas in art and cultural theory, including fiction, poetry and other creative forms.
+He is also a novelist, with a particular interest in the use of non-standard academic forms to explore ideas in art and cultural theory, including fiction, poetry and other creative forms.

 Paraskos M, What would an anarchist Rembrandt look like?, Sanat Dünyamız, ISSN:1300-2740

 Paraskos M, 2017, Stass Paraskos A Celebration: at Pafos 2017 European Capital of Culture, ISBN:9780995713017